 Faculty members were trained both via live presentations and via K@TE (an online platform through the UT System).
-Thanks to the support from Dr. Judy Cheatham, Vice Chancellor for Academic Affairs, Title IX was included in faculty's mandatory training on August 18, 2021.
-This presentation served as a "highlights" training on the basics of the new Policy, Mandatory Reporting, Prohibited Conduct, and how to access the full compliance training via K@TE.
+Thanks to the support from Dr. Judy Cheatham, Vice Chancellor for Academic Affairs, a "highlight" of Title IX was included in faculty's mandatory training on August 16, 2022.